 The critical thing to note from the above is that only business travel is valid for this reimbursement.
 Examples, where you cannot claim reimbursements are:

 - Commuting to the business from your home or going out for lunch from the office

 - Any extra activities that are not directly related to the business (Example, grabbing a coffee while en route to a destination)

 - Taking a detour to meet a friend/family while en route a business trip

-It's up to the employees to track the amount of distance they have traveled along with all other valid expenses to claim the proper reimbursement.
-That can quickly become overwhelming as frequent travelers have to log business miles driven and all other travel expenses.
+It's up to the employees to track the distance they have traveled along with all other valid expenses to claim the proper reimbursement.
+That can quickly become overwhelming as frequent travellers have to log business miles driven and all other travel expenses.

 Using an expense management software helps in active mileage tracking and expense reporting.
 It also helps increase efficiency and accuracy of expense reports.
 Lastly, it aids better policy compliance, as well.

 Factors to consider in a mileage reimbursement policy